 How does this tie into personality?
 Maslow started to develop these theories in response to the more negative and pessimistic views on personality at the time.
 Many behaviorists believe that humans have little control over their personalities and can be subjected to conditioning, just like any other animal species.
 Maslow disagreed.
 He believed that humans could take control of their personalities as they attempted to achieve self-actualization.

 Carl Rogers and Humanism

 To work toward self-actualization, humans must reflect on who they are and what they need to change or do to move forward.
 Carl Rogers was a humanist psychologist who focused on this process.
 He agreed with Maslow’s theories but continued to study how people try to satisfy these complex needs.

 When people think about their personality, they may tell themselves they are honest, generous, and agreeable.
 These traits are all subjective and may not be how other people see the person’s deeds or personality.
 This disconnect, or incongruence, can prevent people from reaching self-actualization and can cause anxiety.

 How does this happen?
 Our brains can be picky about what they see, process, and remember.
 A person who only believes they are agreeable may unconsciously choose to remember positive, agreeable interactions or misinterpret situations in which they were not actually displaying agreeable behavior.

 Where does incongruence come from?
 How can we develop a more objective sense of ourselves and reach self-actualization?

 For the answers to these questions, Maslow and Rogers studied people they believed reached some form of self-actualization.
 These people were successful and spent their lives working to elevate humanity.

-This approach of studying healthy, successful people was a big change in the world of personality psychology.
+This approach to studying healthy, successful people was a big change in the world of personality psychology.
 Behaviorists and other personality psychologists at the time turned to studying people who had made poor decisions in their lives or had poor mental health.
-Humanists took a more optimistic approach with their subjects.
+Humanists took a more optimistic approach to their subjects.